ustasb/pandata/README.md

 To identify a user, you must supply either an email address or a webname.

-A **webname** is what Pandora uses to identify a user and it remains constant even if the user ties a new email to their Pandora account.
+A **webname** is what Pandora uses to identify a user and it remains constant even if the user ties a new email address to their Pandora account.
 To find your webname, go to 'My Profile' and you'll see your webname in the URL.
 For example:

 pandora.com/profile/\<my_webname\>